 The record of missionary martyrs of the 1860s-90s fill us with wonder.
 They were murdered, imprisoned, harassed, and tortured: they died of cholera, malaria, plague, dysenteries, and of obscure and undiagnosed ailments of the liver and spleen; by the hundreds they succumbed to the ravages of tuberculosis.
-What drove them on?"
+What drove them on?"iii

-Perhaps Axel and Adolph remembered how the Lord forewarned them in the Sermon on the Mount, as he exclaimed, "Blessed are you when people insult you, persecute you, and falsely say all kinds of evil against you because of me.
+Perhaps Axel and Adolph remembered how the Lord had forewarned them in the Sermon on the Mount, as Jesus exclaimed, "Blessed are you when people insult you, persecute you, and falsely say all kinds of evil against you because of me.
 Rejoice and be glad, because great is your reward in heaven, for in the same way, they persecuted the prophets who were before you."

 Without dwelling on the failure of their past attempts, Karlson-unmoved from his experience in that Moscow prison cell-and Lydell, with the wound of a dead love still unhealed, immediately petitioned the Covenant leadership to send them back out on the mission field.
-Fortunately, they did not have to wait for long.
+Fortunately, they did not have to wait for long as the hand of God was moving in directions and places these two could not imagine.